KyleJosling/QR-Pose-Position/README.md

 1. Filter out any points that aren't white
 2. Detect contours, find the squares in the QR Code by comparing contour areas
+3. Get orientation of squares by comparing distances and slopes
-3. Return image points on corners of squares
+4. Return image points of corners of squares in a predefined order

 <h3> Calibration (QRCalibrate.py) </h3>